reflectoring/reflectoring.github.io/content/blog/2022/2022-04-03-getting-started-with-ec2.md

 A security group is a tool for securing our EC2 instances, and we need to configure them to meet our security needs.

 ### Configuring EC2 Instances
-An EC2 instance which we launched earlier is a raw bare bones virtual machine.
-We can configure an instance in many different ways to meet the specific needs of applications which we want to run on the instance.
-Moreover, in an organization scenario, an EC2 instance is first initialized by installing OS upgrades, security patches, and common softwares mandated by organization policies before being used for regular operations.
-Some of these configuration scenarios:
+An EC2 instance that we launched earlier is a bare-bones virtual machine which is not very useful.
+We need to further configure the instance by installing OS upgrades, security patches, and common software mandated by organization policies before being used for regular operations.

+Some of the configurations that we apply to an EC2 instance are:

-* **Installing and updating softwares**: software packages for Linux are stored in software repositories.
-We can add a software repository and use the package management tool provided by Linux to search for, install, and update software applications in the repository.
+* **Installing and updating software**: Software packages for Linux are stored in software repositories.
+We can add a software repository and use the package management tool provided by Linux to search, install, and update software applications in the repository.

 * **Adding Users**: We can create user accounts for individual users who can have their own files and workspaces in the EC2 instance.

 * **Setting System Time**: By default, the latest versions of Amazon Linux 2 and Amazon Linux AMIs synchronize with the Amazon Time Sync Service.
-For others we can configure the Amazon Time Sync Service on an instance using the chrony client or can use external NTP and public time sources.
+For EC2 instances created with others AMIs, we can configure the Amazon Time Sync Service on the instance using the chrony client or can use external NTP and public time sources.

-* **Changing Hostname**: We can use public DNS name registered for the IP address of our instance (such as webserver.mydomain.com) for hostname, We can set the system hostname so that the EC2 instance identifies itself as a part of that domain.
+* **Changing Hostname**: We can use a public DNS name registered for the IP address of our instance for the hostname.

-* **Setting up Dynamic DNS**: Dynamic DNS services provide custom DNS host names within their domain area that can be easy to remember and that can also be more relevant to your host's use case; some of these services are also free of charge.
-You can use a dynamic DNS provider with Amazon EC2 and configure the instance to update the IP address associated with a public DNS name each time the instance starts.
+* **Setting up Dynamic DNS**: Dynamic DNS services provide custom DNS hostnames within their domain area that are easy to remember.
+We can use a dynamic DNS provider to configure the instance to update the IP address associated with a public DNS name each time the instance starts.

-* **Running Commands at launch**: We can perform initial configuration tasks by running scripts during launching of an EC2 instance.
+* **Running Commands at launch**: We can perform initial configuration tasks by running scripts during the launching of an EC2 instance.
 The scripts are attached using a feature called user data.

 Let us configure our EC2 instance to install an Apache HTTP Server at launch by adding the below script to the user data configuration: